niten94/micro/runtime/help/plugins.md

 end
 ```

-The `bp` variable is a reference to the bufpane the action is being executed
+The `bp` parameter here corresponds to the bufpane the action is being executed
 within.
 This is almost always the current bufpane.

 ## Using Go types